Create a shirt with Printify today

 How to print t-shirts with heat transfer paper at home

-Grab all the above-listed supplies, check your printer settings for top quality, and let’s get to work.
+Grab all the above-listed supplies, and let’s get to work!

 Step 1: Prepare the t-shirt design

 To achieve top-quality t-shirt designs, you’ll need professional software, such as Photoshop or Adobe Illustrator.
-Create different elements, texts, patterns, or print and press your own photos.
+Add different elements, texts, and patterns, or print and press your own photos.

-Remember to use a high-quality image or save it as a vector file to avoid a pixelated print.
-If you plan to start an online t-shirt business, print original artwork to avoid copyright-related issues.
+Use a high-quality image or save it as a vector file to avoid a pixelated print.
+If you plan to start an online t-shirt business, only print original artwork to avoid copyright infringement.

-If you only have your artwork in physical form, turn it into a digital file via scanning or photographing.
+If you only have your artwork in physical form, scan or photograph it to turn it into a digital file.

-• Light transfer paper.
-The transfer paper for light shirts creates a mirror image, meaning you have to flip the design before printing it.
-In the Print Options window, look for a mirror setting or flip it on your design software.
+- Light transfer paper.
+The transfer paper for light shirts creates a mirror image, meaning you must flip the design before printing it.
+Look for a mirror setting in the Print Options window or flip the image using design software.

 Step 3: Prepare the workspace

-While your printed ink is drying (for a few seconds), prepare the shirt and space for transferring the design.
+While your printed ink takes a moment to dry, prepare the shirt and space for transferring the design.

 Lay down a cotton pillowcase, spread the t-shirt over it, and heat the iron according to the transfer paper’s instructions.
 If those aren’t specific enough, use the high or cotton setting on your iron and avoid using steam.

-Finally, cut the design.
-Carefully cut out your artwork as neatly as possible to avoid unwanted thin film layers on your finished shirts.
-Any part of the transfer paper you leave will show on the fabric – so grab a craft knife or extra sharp scissors for the more complex edges and parts of your design.
+Cut out your artwork as neatly as possible to avoid unwanted thin film layers on your finished shirts.
+Use a craft knife or extra sharp scissors for your design’s more complex edges and parts.

 Step 4: Iron on your custom design

-Place the transfer paper on the t-shirt – face down for light-colored shirts, face up for dark-colored shirts.
-Use the iron as a heat press to transfer your design onto the shirt – press it down for a specific amount of time according to your transfer paper instructions.
+Place the transfer paper on the t-shirt – face down for light-colored shirts and face up for dark-colored shirts.
+Use the iron as a heat press to transfer your design onto the shirt.
+Press it down for the time indicated on your transfer paper instructions.

 Make it happen today!